Kensuke-Mitsuzawa/JapaneseTokenizers/README.md

 ### Mecab

-[Mecab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html?sess=3f6a4f9896295ef2480fa2482de521f6) is open source tokenization system for various language(if you have dictionary for it)
+[Mecab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html?sess=3f6a4f9896295ef2480fa2482de521f6) is open source tokenizer system for various language(if you have dictionary for it)

 See [english documentation](https://github.com/jordwest/mecab-docs-en) for detail

 ### Juman

-[Juman](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN) is tokenization tool developped by Kurohashi laboratory, Kyoto University, Japan.
+[Juman](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN) is tokenizer tool developped by Kurohashi laboratory, Kyoto University, Japan.

 Juman is strong for ambigious writing style in Japanese, and is strong for new-comming words thanks to Web based huge dictionary.

 And, Juman tells you semantic meaning of words.

+### Juman++

+[Juman++](http://nlp.ist.i.kyoto-u.ac.jp/EN/index.php?JUMAN++) is tokenizer  developped by Kurohashi laboratory, Kyoto University, Japan.

+Juman++ is succeeding system of Juman.
+It adopts RNN model for tokenization.

+Juman++ is strong for ambigious writing style in Japanese, and is strong for new-comming words thanks to Web based huge dictionary.

+And, Juman tells you semantic meaning of words.

 ### Kytea

-[Kytea](http://www.phontron.com/kytea/) is tokenization tool developped by Graham Neubig.
+[Kytea](http://www.phontron.com/kytea/) is tokenizer tool developped by Graham Neubig.

 Kytea has a different algorithm from one of Mecab or Juman.